fatih/vim-go-tutorial/README.md

 From the previous example that `:GoDef` is nice if you know where you want to jump.
 But what if you don't know what your next destination is?
-Or you just partially partially the name of a function?
+Or you just partially know the name of a function?

 In our `Edit it` section I mentioned a tool called `motion`, which is a custom built tool just for vim-go. `motion` has other capabilities as well.